Ian Hunter (actor): Early life and education

+Career

 Hunter made his first trip to the United States because Basil Dean, the British actor and director, was producing Richard Brinsley Sheridan's The School for Scandal at the Knickerbocker Theater.
 However, the production folded after one performance.
 He met the director Alfred Hitchcock in 1927 and was featured in Hitchcock's The Ring (1927) and stayed for Downhill (US: When Boys Leave Home, 1927) and Easy Virtue (1928), based on the Noël Coward play.
 By late 1928, he returned to Broadway for only a month's run in the original comedy Olympia and stayed in America to work in Hollywood on Syncopation (1929) for RKO, his first sound film.

 Hunter returned to London for Dean's thriller Escape (1930).
 In The Girl from 10th Avenue (1935) with Bette Davis, Hunter made his connection with Warner Bros.
 But before settling in with them through much of the 1930s, he did three pictures in succession with British director Michael Powell.
 He then appeared as the Duke in A Midsummer Night's Dream (1935) for Warner Bros.
 It marked the start of a string of nearly 30 films for the studio.
 Among the best remembered was his jovial King Richard the Lionheart in The Adventures of Robin Hood (1938).
 Hunter was also paired in seven movies with Kay Francis between 1935 and 1938.

-Hunter appeared in The Little Princess (1939) as Captain Reginald Crewe.
-And he was the benign guardian angel-like Cambreau in Loew's Strange Cargo (1940) with Clark Gable and Joan Crawford.
+Hunter appeared in The Little Princess (1939) as Captain Reginald Crewe, and was the benign guardian angel-like Cambreau in Loew's Strange Cargo (1940) with Clark Gable and Joan Crawford.
 He was staying regularly busy in Hollywood until into 1942 when he returned to Britain to serve in the war effort.

 Hunter appeared once more on Broadway in 1948 and made Edward, My Son (1949) for MGM-British with George Cukor directing and Spencer Tracy and Deborah Kerr in the lead roles.
 Hunter worked once more for Michael Powell (The Queen's Guards, 1961) and then retired in the middle of that decade after nearly 100 films.

 Among dozens of film roles, his best-remembered appearances include That Certain Woman (1937) with Bette Davis, Tower of London (1939, as King Edward IV), and Dr. Jekyll and Mr. Hyde (1941, as Dr. Lanyon).
 Hunter returned to the Robin Hood legend in the TV series The Adventures of Robin Hood from 1955 in the recurring role of Sir Richard of the Lea.

 His numerous West End roles included appearances in London Life (1924), The High Road (1927), A Song of Sixpence (1930), Good Losers (1931), Can the Leopard...?
 (1931), Take a Chance (1931), Touch Wood (1934), Dead Secret (1952) and South Sea Bubble (1956).

-Marriage and children
+Personal life

 Hunter married Catharine "Casha" Pringle in 1917.
-They had two sons, including the actor Robin Hunter.
+They had two sons, including the actor Robin Hunter (1929-2004).

+Death

+Hunter died in London on 22 September 1975, at the age of 75.